 Is your website design driving your calls to your competitors?

-With this as our job, every single thing must be scrutinized for bringing in a client or turning them away…to your competitor.
+With this as our job, every single thing must be hyper-scrutinized for either bringing in a client or turning them away…to your competitor.

-Luckily, doing this everyday, all day, every week and for well over a decade, you get pretty good at it.
-You’d be shocked at the tiny little things I’ve found that will drive away calls away from your website.
+Doing this all day, every day, every week and for well over a decade, you get pretty good at it.
+You’d be shocked at the tiny little things we’ve found that will drive away calls away from your website.

 Your internet marketing must be viewed as a multi-leg relay-race.